Worried that your child is being bullied? Here's how to tell

-“Avoiding school or other activities that had previously been enjoyable might signal that a child is being bullied,” explains Denise Hildreth, PhD, program director for the Hopkinton Youth and Family Services in Hopkinton, Massachusetts.
+“Avoiding school or other activities that had previously been enjoyable might signal that a child is being bullied,” explains Denise Hildreth, Ph.D., program director of Hopkinton Youth and Family Services in Hopkinton, Massachusetts.
 “They might also complain of illnesses such as headaches or an upset stomach.
 Sometimes a child might truly not feel well because they’re nervous, upset, or worried.
 But they might also be trying to avoid school or other interactions with peers.”

-Hildreth also suggests watching a child’s eating and sleeping.
-“If he or she suddenly changes eating habits, like skipping meals or binge eating, there might be an issue,” she explains.
+Also, pay attention to their eating and sleeping habits.
+“If he or she suddenly changes eating habits, like skipping meals or binge eating, there might be an issue,” Hildreth explains.
 “Or a child may come home from school hungry from not eating lunch.”
-A change in sleeping behaviors (having trouble falling asleep or staying asleep, or sleeping more than usual) could also signal a problem.
+As for sleeping, take note if they have trouble falling or staying asleep, or are sleeping more than usual, as these could also signal a problem.

 In addition to changing patterns at home, Hildreth lists other possible signs of bullying that parents should keep a close eye on: